waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tool Issues & Bugs
 - The built-in `select_battle_option` tool failed during a trainer battle (Turn 6112), claiming the battle menu was not visible when it was.
 The tool is unreliable and should not be used.
 Manual battle menu navigation is required until a fix is identified.
-- **WARP_CARPET_LEFT**: Traversable warp.
-Must be activated by moving left onto the tile.
-(Verified)
-- Test movement off a `WARP_CARPET_RIGHT` tile in all directions to verify its activation mechanic.
-### Ilex Forest - Alternative Hypotheses
-1. The warp at (9, 5) in the gatehouse might not lead to the forest, but back to town or elsewhere.
-2. The apprentice might not give me CUT directly, but instead trigger an event where the Charcoal Man gives it to me as a reward for finding him.
-- Reminder: Investigate and mark the undiscovered warp at (3, 43) in Ilex Forest.
-## Puzzles & Solutions
-### Ilex Forest FARFETCH'D Puzzle
-- **Objective:** Herd the FARFETCH'D back to the apprentice at (7, 28).
-- **Mechanic:** The FARFETCH'D moves in response to player interaction.
-The direction it moves seems to depend on the direction the player is facing when interacting.
-- **Attempt 1:** Interacted with FARFETCH'D at (15, 25) while standing at (15, 26) (facing up).
-It moved east to (20, 24).